aknandi/disaggregation/cran-comments.md

 ## Update
-This is a package update (version 0.1.3).
+This is a package update (version 0.1.4).
 The changes in this version are:

-* Renamed fit_model function to disag_model.
-Deprecated fit_model, will be removed in the next version

-* Renamed classes disag.data and fit.result to disag_data and disag_model

-* Created a disag_predictions class which is returned by the predict function and contains the mean and uncertainty predictions.
-This has replaced the predictions and uncertainty classes.
-  Plot, summary and print methods have been implemented for the disag_predictions class

-* Extracted the function make_model_object to allow the user to make a TMB model object on its own, so it can be used in different optimiser or a for MCMC

-* Neatened up plot.disag_data function to produce 3 plots on the same canvas, with an optional which argument for the user to choose which plots to display

-* Made the summary and print function return different outputs.
-Print functions show minmial output, summary function are more deatiled
+* Change maintainer.
+Anita Nandi has emailed to confirm.
+Anita has moved industry and no longer has time to maintain this package.

+* Fixed mistake in model definition.
+We were adjusting the jacobian for a change of variables incorrectly.

+* Fixed predictions in models with no field

+* Better documentation for priors.

 ## Test environments
 * local Windows 10, R 3.6.1
 * Ubuntu 16.04.6 LTS (on travis-ci, devel and release)
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs or WARNINGs.